rwillians/sugar-env.js/README.md

 ### env.get(String name, Mixed defaultValue = null) : Mixed

 Gets the value of the given environment variable.
-In case its not set or empty, the default value will be returned.
+In case its not set, the default value will be returned.

 ```sh
 $ FOOBAR_EMPTY= FOOBAR=foobar node sample.js